apache/cassandra-java-driver/manual/core/metadata/README.md

 ## Metadata

-The driver exposes metadata about the Cassandra cluster via the [Cluster#getMetadata] method.
+The driver exposes metadata about the Cassandra cluster via the [Session#getMetadata] method.
 It returns a [Metadata] object, which contains three types of information:

 * [node metadata](node/)